-- Teaches no fewer than six semester credit hours per academic year and no more than nine per academic year.
-Supervises the Internship Program (African American Affairs Practicum).
-Coordinates all Individual Investigation faculty assignments;
+- Teaches three semester credit hours per academic year.
+The Chair may supervise the African American Affairs Practicum and/or coordinates all Individual Investigation faculty assignments;

 - Enforces University regulations;

-- Encourages and supports faculty in pursuing their and pedagogical goals;
+- Encourages and supports faculty in pursuing their pedagogical goals;

 - With appropriate consultation, develops and carries out administrative and educational policies in the Department;